A-Z of Recycling

 Hair - can be composted in your home composter.

 Hazardous waste - these wastes are any solid or liquid material that may cause harm to people or the environment if not disposed of correctly.
-Click here for further information.
+Please visit www.norfolk.gov.uk for further details of what to do with hazardous household waste.
+Most hazardous materials will have a 'hazard' symbol of some kind on the packaging.
+Do not put hazardous materials into your rubbish bin.

 Household cleaners and chemicals - try to use all the product up, but if you have any left over to dispose of please see Hazardous Waste.Back to top ^